serhmarch/ModbusTools/bugfix.md

 # 0.3.1

 * Fix bug of client/server crash when create/open project
-* Fix bug of client/server when change port settings it doesn't reflect in port name in status bar
+* Fix bug of client/server when change of port settings doesn't reflect in the port name in status bar